HealthSamurai/documentation/reference/aidbox-forms/document-dsl.md

 * `aidbox.sdc/choice`     - fields with answers, located in valuesets
 * `aidbox.sdc/reference`  - fields with reference to arbitrary resources
 * `aidbox.sdc/calculated` - fields, which need to be calculated via rules engine
+* `aidbox.sdc/attachment` - fields, that can be used to attach a file

 This field types inferred from Document field schemas.